 How can I help?

 We are partnering with a variety of community organizations to provide public education and information, organize local debates, and raise awareness on the importance of next year’s elections.
 We are building a network of partners to help New Yorkers shape their next decade.
-If you or your organization is interested in collaborating with programming, public education, or hosting debates – contact us at email@example.com.
+If you or your organization is interested in collaborating with programming, public education, or hosting debates – please fill out our Partners Form and we will get back to you as soon as possible.
+You can also contact us at email@example.com.

 ElectNYC is supported by the Ford Foundation and other grant organizations, but we need further support to see that this initiative reaches as many New Yorkers as possible.
 Please consider making a donation to Citizens Union Foundation here.